cycling turkey

 The shortest crossing from Istanbul to Iran

-Pros: The shortest cross country route, good summer option.
+Pros: The shortest cross-country route, a good summer option.

 Cons: Less to see, and less variety than routes further south.
 No coastal cycling.